 Before you start coloring your roots, you’ll want to perform a few simple tests and make sure to find your perfect shade of Naturtint Root Retouch.

-Skin sensitivity test
+skin sensitivity test

 Doing a skin sensitivity test will help you determine whether or not your skin is sensitive to the hair color.
 If you didn’t have a reaction during your skin sensitivity test, then you have the green light to color your hair!
-Check out our post here to learn more on how to perform a skin sensitivity test.
+Check out our page here to learn more on how to perform a skin sensitivity test.
 While you’re there, be sure to check out the complete list of supplies you’ll need during the coloring process!

-Hair strand test
+hair strand test

 Your final color result will depend on the color, thickness, and overall condition of your hair.
 To ensure you’ll be happy with your Naturtint hair color, we advise you to carry out a hair strand test.
 This way, you’ll be able to identify your expected final color result and the development time required to achieve it.
 Learn more about how to perform a hair strand test here.
 Don’t forget to write down your ideal development time so you’ll remember it when you’re coloring your hair!

-Which shade of Naturtint Root Retouch is right for you?
+which shade of Naturtint root retouch is right for you?